Millon's reagent

 Millon's reagent is an analytical reagent used to detect the presence of soluble proteins.
 A few drops of the reagent are added to the test solution, which is then heated gently.
 A reddish-brown coloration or precipitate indicates the presence of tyrosine residue which occur in nearly all proteins.
 The test was developed by the French chemist Auguste Nicolas Eugene Millon.
+The structure of the metal complex is usually misrepresented.
+It is an nitroso complex, with M-N bonds.

 The reagent is made by dissolving metallic mercury in nitric acid and diluting with water, forming mercuric nitrate (Hg[NO3]2).
 In the test, the phenol group in the side chain of tyrosine gets nitrated, and that product then complexes with Hg(I) or Hg(II) ions to give a red colored precipitate.
 Millon's test is not specific for proteins; it also gives a positive test for other compounds containing the phenol functional group.
 Therefore, the biuret test or the ninhydrin reaction are used along with it to confirm the presence of proteins.